Orbital-selective Mott phase and spin nematicity in Ni-substituted FeTe$_{0.65}$Se$_{0.35}$ single crystals: Results

 \subsection{Magnetization}

 Now we turn attention to magnetization ($M$), shown in Figs. \ref{Mag}(a-e) for several crystals with different $y$, measured in ZFC and FCC modes in low magnetic field (100 Oe), applied in three mutually perpendicular directions, in-plane, parallel to transport current $I$ ($M_{\parallel}$), in plane, perpendicular to $I$ ($M_{\perp}$), and out-of-plane, parallel to $c$-axis ($M_c$).
+We observe that all components of $M$ are finite, indicating that the magnetic moments are not aligned strictly in-plane or out-of-plane, but point at some intermediate direction.
+Significant anisotropy is present, both $y$- and $T$-dependent.